connet-dev/connet/README.md

 [client.destinations.serviceY]
-addr = "192.168.1.100:8000" # multiple destinations can be defined, they are matched by name at the server route = "direct" # force only direct communication between clients
+addr = "192.168.1.100:8000" # multiple destinations can be defined, they are matched by name at the server route = "direct" # force only direct communication between clients allow-cidr = [] # set of networks in CIDR format, to allow connetctions to this destination deny-cidr = [] # set of networks in CIDR format, to deny connetctions to this destination

 [client.sources.serviceX] # matches destinations.serviceX
 addr = ":8000" # the address at which to listen for incoming connections to be forwarded